Oxford Union: Debating

-Debating at the Oxford Union takes two forms — competitive debating and chamber debating.
+Debating at the Oxford Union takes two forms: competitive debating and chamber debating.

 Competitive debating offers members of the Union debate workshops and a platform upon which to practise and improve their debating skills.
 The Union's best debaters compete internationally against other top debating societies, and the Oxford Union regularly fields successful teams at the World Universities Debating Championship (which the Union hosted in 1993) and the European Universities Debating Championship.

-The Union also runs the Oxford Schools' Debating Competition and Oxford Intervarsity Debating Competition, which both respectively attract schools and universities from around the world, as well as running a number of internal debating competitions.
+The Union also runs the Oxford Schools' Debating Competition and the Oxford Intervarsity Debating Competition, each of which attracts schools and universities from around the world, as well as running a number of internal debating competitions.
+Oxford Schools' Debating Competition is the largest schools' competition in the world, with over one thousand teams entering each year.

-Chamber debates occur every Thursday evening during University terms.
+There are chamber debates every Thursday evening during University terms.
 Experts for the proposition and opposition present paper speeches to the house.
 Members have an opportunity to deliver brief speeches from the floor.
 Following the style of the British Parliament, a motion is moved to "divide the House" in order to vote.
-Members in the chamber vote on the proposition with their feet by exiting the hall through a door, the right-hand side of which is marked 'ayes' and the left-hand side 'noes'.
+Members in the chamber vote on the proposition with their feet by exiting the hall through a door designed to model the voting lobbies of the House of Commons, the right-hand side being marked 'ayes' and the left-hand side 'noes'.

 Oxford Union Society debates are filmed and licensed by Oxford Union Limited, a registered company controlled by the Oxford Union Society.

-Retractions of speaker invitations

-In a few notable cases the Union has withdrawn invitations to controversial speakers, as the result of public pressure, specific pressure by lobbyists, and concerns about safety.

-1998: John Tyndall

-A debate that was to have involved the far-right fascist leader John Tyndall was met with a campaign of resistance in 1998.
-This opposition, coupled with police advice following a series of racially motivated nail-bombings in London, resulted in the cancellation of the debate.

-2001: David Irving

-An invitation to the writer and Holocaust denier David Irving to speak in a debate on censorship in 2001 was met by a coordinated campaign by left-wing, Jewish, and anti-fascist groups, together with the elected leadership of the Oxford University Student Union, to have the invitation withdrawn.
-Following a meeting of Union members, and a subsequent meeting of the Union's governing body, the Standing Committee, the President decided the debate would have to be cancelled.
-However, Irving was allowed to speak at a Union debate in 2007.
+Oxford Union Limited runs a YouTube channel which has more than 1.8 million subscribers and has gained more than 250 million views across its videos.